abl73-public/HTML_CSS-Projects/README.md

 # HTML_CSS-Projects

-This repository contains files that show the syntax of the HTML language.
+This repository contains files that show the syntax of the HTML and CSS language.